 Drinking in moderation promotes longer life than either abstaining or drinking heavily.

-- The National Institute on Alcohol Abuse and Alcoholism found that the lowest death rate from all causes occurs at the level of one to two drinks each day.10
+- The NIAAA found that the lowest death rate from all causes occurs at the level of one to two drinks each day.10

 - Drinking alcohol in moderation (1-2 drinks per day for women and 2-4 for men) reduced death significantly.
-This, according to analysis of 34 studies of alcohol and death among 1,015,835 persons.11
+That is according to analysis of 34 studies of alcohol and death among 1,015,835 persons.11

 - A Harvard study looked at the risk of death from all causes.
 Among men who drank moderately, it was 21 to 28% lower in comparison to abstainers.13

 - Doctors conducted a large study of middle-aged men in China.
-Those who drank moderately had a nearly 20% lower risk of death than abstainers.14
+Those who drank moderately had a nearly 20% lower risk of death than abstainers.
+That is, non-drinkers.14

 - Epidemiologists studied over 85,000 women.
 Moderate drinkers had a lower risk of death.15